MCxQC/Hello-World/README.md

 * Updated to AutoHotkey v2.
 * Support for the same actions for multiple devices and "DevicesMatchMode" option.
 * Option to not launch the device's actions when the script starts.
+* Option to show or hide ToolTips in the top left corner.

 ### Instructions: